opensheetmusicdisplay/opensheetmusicdisplay/README.md

 Written in [TypeScript](https://www.typescriptlang.org) and released under [MIT license](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/blob/develop/LICENSE).

+Try the [Demo](https://opensheetmusicdisplay.github.io/demo/) to see what OSMD can do.

 See the [Wiki](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki) for information about the source code and how to use OSMD.

-Try the [Demo](https://opensheetmusicdisplay.github.io/demo/) to see what OSMD can do.
+If you have further technical questions, you can browse through our [Issues](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/issues?&q=is%3Aissue) or open a new one.

 Brought to you by [PhonicScore](https://phonicscore.com/) (Creators of [PracticeBird for iOS](https://itunes.apple.com/us/app/practice-bird-pro/id1253492926?ls=1&mt=8) and [PhonicScore for Android](https://play.google.com/store/apps/details?id=phonicscore.phonicscore_lite))<br>
 and [our Github Contributors](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/graphs/contributors)

-If you have technical questions, you can browse through our [Issues](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/issues?&q=is%3Aissue) or open a new one.

 To contact us directly, you can use the [Contact form on opensheetmusicdisplay.org](https://opensheetmusicdisplay.org/contact/), or<br>